 - 4.8.1 Only DNA profiles developed by the Department of Forensic Biology may be compared to LNKAGE.
-Requests to compare other DNA profiles to LINKAGE will not be approved and are not allowed.
-Requests to compare other labs' DNA profiles to suspects in LDIS will not be approved and are not allowed. - 4.8.2 External keyboard search requests of LDIS, SDIS, and NDIS are only allowed of DNA profiles derived from evidence.
-Keyboard searches of DNA profiles from known individuals are not allowed. - .8.3 Keyboard search requests of SDIS/NDIS are addressed to the Databank coordinator.
+Requests to compare other DNA profiles to LINKAGE will not be approved and are not allowed. - 4.8.2 Keyboard searches of LDIS, SDIS, and NDIS are only allowed of DNA profiles derived from evidence.
+Keyboard searches of DNA profiles from known individuals are not allowed. - Keyboard search requests of SDIS/NDIS are addressed to the Databank coordinator.
 This search is requested through the DCJS Databank coordinator and is executed at the discretion of the SDIS custodian.